MikeJohnPage/findtb/README.md

 To add data sets to the package:

-1. Update `data-raw/query-urls.R`.
-Keep to alphabetical ordering.
-Make sure to build and export the tibble.
-2. Add a file to `data-raw/`.
-See other files for template.
+1. Add a file to `data-raw/`, exporting a dataset to `data/`.
-3. Document the data set in `R/data.R`.
-Keep to alphabetical ordering.
+2. Document the data with roxygen comments in `R/data.R`, if required.
-4. Run `devtools::document()` to export documentation.
+3. Run `devtools::document()` to export documentation.
-5. Run `devtools::check()` to check for errors/warnings/notes.
+4. Run `devtools::check()` to check for errors/warnings/notes.
-6. Update `LICENSE` by adding the license of the new data set if not already covered.
+5. Update `LICENSE` by adding the license of the new data set if not already covered.

 ## Contributing